jeffrafter/gattacker/README.md

 ### Start "peripheral" device

 ```sh
 node advertise -a <advertisement_json_file> [ -s <services_json_file> ]
 ```

-It connects via websocket to ws-slave in order to forward requests to original device.
+It connects via websocket to ws-server in order to forward requests to original device.
-Static run (-s) sets services locally, does not connect to ws-slave.
+Static run (-s) sets services locally, does not connect to ws-server.
 You have to configure the hooks properly.

 ## MAC address cloning